thi-ng/umbrella/packages/iterators/README.md

 ## About

-Clojure inspired, composable ES6 iterators & generators
+Clojure inspired, composable ES6 iterators & generators.

 Most of the provided functionality here is also available in the form of more composable & efficient transducers via